Click on the year you entered UC San Diego to see a list of your major requirements:

 For earlier years, please use this link and navigate the Courses, Curricula, and Faculty section.

 (MA31) Mathematics-Applied Science B.S.

-Faculty advisor: David Meyer
+Faculty advisor: Philip Gill

 Half of this major’s upper division coursework includes linear algebra, real analysis, and other mathematics courses chosen by the student, and half is selected by the student for approval from one or two other departments (such as physics, chemistry, economics, cognitive science, computer science, or any in engineering).
 This makes the major act as a joint major in mathematics and applied science.
 The curriculum allows the flexibility of completing a cohesive program designed around a student’s academic interests.

 Students in this major are required to propose an individual course plan of seven upper-division courses selected from one or two other departments (these cannot be from mathematics).
 At least three of these seven upper-division courses must require calculus as a prerequisite.
 Students in this major are required to have an approved course plan on file before the start of their final year.
 Course plans should be submitted and approved before students start taking their science courses.

 All students in this major must download the above form and submit their plan to the Math Advising Office (APM 7409 or firstname.lastname@example.org).

 Math 100A-B, 103A-B, 104A-B, 110-130, 110-148, 111A-B, 112A-112B, 120A-B, 130-146, 146-148, 150A-B, 154-184, 155A-B, 158-188, 160A-B, 170A-B, 171A-B, 173A-B, 174-175, 174-179, 180A-B, 180A-194, 181A-B, 187A-B, 190A-B, 193A-B

 Please contact the Math Department on the Virtual Advising Center (VAC) if your degree audit needs to be updated with one of the above completed sequences.